Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\underline{\sl Associative thought processes}\\ An associative thought process is the spontaneous generation of a time-series of transient memory states with a high associative overlap. \end{quotation} Associative thought processes are natural candidates for transient state dynamics (see section~\ref{cogSys_requirements}).
-The above considerations indicate that associative thought processes are, at least in part, generated directly in the cognitive modules responsible for the environmental data representation.
-We will define further below, see Eqs.\ (\ref{cogSys_ass_overlap_zero}) and (\ref{cogSys_ass_overlap_one}), the notion of ``associative overlaps''.

-\underline{\bf Winners-take-all network}\\ Networks in which the attractors are given by finite clusters of active sites, the `winners', are suitable candidates for data storage: (a) They have a very high storage capacity. (b) The competitive dynamics is directly controllable when clique encoding is used. \begin{quotation}

-\underline{\sl Cliques}\\ A fully connected subgraph of a network is called a clique, compare the chapter on {\em ``Graph Theory and Small-World Networks''}. \end{quotation} Cliques are natural candidates for winning coalitions of mutually supporting local computing units.
+\begin{quotation}{\it Associative Thought Processes.\enspace} An associative thought process is the spontaneous generation of a time series of transient memory states with a high associative overlap. \end{quotation} Associative thought processes are natural candidates for transient state \nobreak dynamics (see Sect.~\ref{cogSys_requirements}).
+The above considerations indicate that associative thought processes are, at least in part, generated directly in the cognitive modules responsible for the environmental data representation. {Below we will define the notion of \qut{associative} overlaps, see Eqs.~(\ref{cogSys_ass_overlap_zero}) and (\ref{cogSys_ass_overlap_one})}. \runinhead{The Winners-Take-All Network} Networks in which the attractors are given by finite clusters of active sites, the \qut{winners}, are suitable candidates for data storage because (i) they have a very high storage capacity and (ii) the competitive dynamics is directly controllable when clique encoding is used. \begin{quotation}{\it Cliques.\enspace} A fully connected subgraph of a network is called a clique, compare Sect.~\ref{networks1_random_concepts}. \end{quotation} Cliques are natural candidates for winning coalitions of mutually supporting local computing units.
+Examples for cliques in the human associative database, see Fig.~\ref{cogSys_fig_human_ass_database}, are (heat,hot,warm) and (drink,thirst,water).

-\underline{\bf Data embedding}\\ Data is meaningless when not embedded into the context of other, existing data.
-When properly embedded, data transmutes to information, see the discussion in section \ref{cogSys_memory}.
+\runinhead{Data Embedding} Data is meaningless when not embedded into the context of other, existing data.
+When properly embedded, data transmutes to information, see the discussion in Sect.~\ref{cogSys_memory}.

-Sparse networks with clique encoding allow for a crude but automatic embedding, {\it viz} embedding with zero computational effort.
-Any memory state added to an existing network in the form of a clique, compare Fig.\ \ref{cogSys1_fig_memory_states}, will normally share nodes with other existing cliques, {\it viz} with other stored memories.
-It thus acquires automatically an `associative context'.
-The notion of associative context or associative overlap will be defined precisely further below, see Eqs.\ (\ref{cogSys_ass_overlap_zero}) and (\ref{cogSys_ass_overlap_one}).
+Sparse networks with clique encoding allow for a crude but automatic embedding, viz embedding with zero computational effort.
+Any memory state added to an existing network in the form of a clique, compare Fig.~\ref{cogSys1_fig_memory_states}, will normally share nodes with other existing cliques, viz with other stored memories.
+It thus {automatically acquires} an \qut{associative context}.
+The notion of associative context or associative overlap will be defined precisely {} below, see Eqs.~(\ref{cogSys_ass_overlap_zero}) and (\ref{cogSys_ass_overlap_one}).